-As with other Cross Community Working Groups, the CWG-Stewardship recommends that all mailing lists and meetings will be open to interested participants and transparent, with recordings and transcripts made available to the public.
-At several stages in the process, community comment will be requested:
+- As with other Cross Community Working Groups, the CWG-Stewardship recommends that all mailing lists and meetings will be open to interested participants and transparent, with recordings and transcripts made available to the public.
+At several stages in the process, community comment will be requested: - Near the beginning of the process, the community will be asked to consider issues relevant to the review; and - Midway through the process, a draft report will be provided for community review. - 1299 Once the final report is prepared, it will be provided to the community.

-- Near the beginning of the process, the community will be asked to consider issues relevant to the review; and - Midway through the process, a draft report will be provided for community review. - Once the final report is prepared, it will be provided to the community. - 1300 What should trigger reviews? - Similar to the Affirmation of Commitment (AoC) Reviews, the IANA Function Review will be triggered on a calendar basis, with the first call for Expressions of Interest being scheduled to kick off one year from the date of the IANA Stewardship Transition to allow sufficient time to convene the IANA Function Review Team and complete the IANA Function Review within two years of the date of the IANA Stewardship Transition.
-Subsequent reviews will be scheduled to occur at no more than five-year intervals from the date of the initial IANA Function Review. - A non-periodic or "Special" IANA Function Review (Special IFR) can only be initiated when the following escalation mechanisms have been exhausted: - CSC remedial action procedures are followed and fail to address the identified deficiency (see Annex G); and - The IANA Problem Resolution Process is followed and fails to correct the deficiency (See Annex J). - Following exhaustion of the foregoing escalation mechanisms, the ccNSO and GNSO will be responsible for checking and reviewing the outcome of the CSC process (as defined in Annex G), and the IANA Problem Resolution Process (as defined in Annex J) and for determining whether or not a Special IFR is necessary.
+1300 What should trigger reviews?

+- 1301 Similar to the Affirmation of Commitment (AoC) Reviews, the IANA Function Review will be triggered on a calendar basis, with the first call for Expressions of Interest being scheduled to kick off one year from the date of the IANA Stewardship Transition to allow sufficient time to convene the IANA Function Review Team and complete the IANA Function Review within two years of the date of the IANA Stewardship Transition.
+Subsequent reviews will be scheduled to occur at no more than five-year intervals from the date of the initial IANA Function Review. - 1302 A non-periodic or "Special" IANA Function Review (Special IFR) can only be initiated when the following escalation mechanisms have been exhausted: - CSC remedial action procedures are followed and fail to address the identified deficiency (see Annex G); and - The IANA Problem Resolution Process is followed and fails to correct the deficiency (See Annex J). - Following exhaustion of the foregoing escalation mechanisms, the ccNSO and GNSO will be responsible for checking and reviewing the outcome of the CSC process (as defined in Annex G), and the IANA Problem Resolution Process (as defined in Annex J) and for determining whether or not a Special IFR is necessary.
 After consideration, which may include a Public Comment period and must include meaningful consulatation with other SO/ACs.
 In order to trigger a Special IFR, it would require a vote of both of the ccNSO and GNSO Councils (each by a supermajority vote according to their normal procedures for determining supermajority).
-The Special IFR will follow the same multistakeholder cross community composition and process structure as the periodic IANA Function Review.
-The scope of the Special IFR will be narrower than a periodic IFR, focused primarily on the identified deficiency or problem, its implications for overall IANA performance, and how that issue is best resolved.
-As with the periodic IFR, the Special IFR is limited to a review of the performance of the IANA Functions operation and should not consider policy development and adoption processes or the relationship between ICANN and its contracted TLDs. - The requirement to conduct and facilitate the periodic and special IANA Function Reviews would be articulated in the ICANN Bylaws and included as an ICANN fundamental bylaw under consideration by CCWG-Accountability.
-In addition, the IFR and Special IFR mechanisms could be set forth in the contract between ICANN and Post-Transition IANA or PTI. - 1305 CCWG Accountability Dependencies - 1306 Enumeration of the relevant accountability mechanisms relating to the IFR and Special IFR: - Creation of an ICANN fundamental bylaw to describe the IFR and Special IFR mechanisms, including the above voting thresholds for triggering a Special IFR (i.e., after specified escalation methods have been exhausted and then upon a supermajority vote of each of the ccNSO and GNSO Councils) and approval of the outcomes of an IFR and Special IFR (which may include a separation process, as described in Annex L).
+The Special IFR will follow the same multistakeholder cross community composition and process structure as the periodic IANA Function Review.The scope of the Special IFR will be narrower than a periodic IFR, focused primarily on the identified deficiency or problem, its implications for overall IANA performance, and how that issue is best resolved.
+As with the periodic IFR, the Special IFR is limited to a review of the performance of the IANA Functions operation and should not consider policy development and adoption processes or the relationship between ICANN and its contracted TLDs.

+1304 The requirement to conduct and facilitate the periodic and special IANA Function Reviews would be articulated in the ICANN Bylaws and included as an ICANN fundamental bylaw under consideration by CCWG-Accountability.
+In addition, the IFR and Special IFR mechanisms could be set forth in the contract between ICANN and Post-Transition IANA or PTI.